needle-mirror/com.unity.sentis/Documentation~/do-complex-tensor-operations.md

         // Create an allocator.
         allocator = new TensorCachingAllocator();

-        // Create an IOps object.
-The object uses Sentis compute shaders to do operations on the GPU.
-        IOps ops = WorkerFactory.CreateOps(BackendType.GPUCompute, allocator);
+        // Create an Ops object.
+The object uses Sentis compute shaders to do operations on the GPU. ops = WorkerFactory.CreateOps(BackendType.GPUCompute, allocator);

         // Run the ArgMax operator on the input tensor.
         TensorInt result = ops.ArgMax(inputTensor, axis: 0, keepdim: true);